 The Disco/Freestyle/Rock 'n' Roll Faculty was formed in 1990 to cater for the forms of social dance suggested by the creative freedom of popular music.

 The South Asian Dance Faculty was formed in 1999, and the name changed to Classical Indian Dance Faculty in 2013.
-The most recent addition to the ISTD faculty family is the Club Dance Faculty (formed in 1999).
 In 2002 due to the success of the Modern Theatre Faculty it was necessary to split the Faculty into two, creating the Modern Theatre Faculty and the Tap Dance Faculty.

 Today the ISTD has more than 7,500 members in over 50 countries throughout the world and holds 250,000 examinations each year.